 This course covers the physical changes that occur during growth, maturation, and development in children and adolescents.
-The implications of changes in structure and function as they relate to physical education, physical activity, and training will be discussed.
-Prerequisites: BIOL 251/252; HKIN 365.
+The implications of changes in structure and function as they relate to physical education, physical activity, and physical fitness will be discussed.
+Prerequisites: BIOL 251, 252; HKIN 365.
 Three credits and lab.
+Service learning option.